How Are Priority Issues For Australia’s Health Identified?

 Students learn to:

-- use tables and graphs from health reports to analyse current trends in
+- Use tables and graphs from health reports to analyze current trends in

 life expectancy and major causes of morbidity and mortality for the